How to Cook Potatoes

 To ensure the white sauce for your scalloped potatoes is smooth and rich, always thicken it with a roux.
-A roux is a mixture of equal parts melted butter (or any fat) and flour that is whisked into the milk.
+A roux is a mixture of equal parts melted butter (or any fat) and flour that combined before being whisked into the milk.
 The roux doesn't leave lumps in the sauce like a thickening mixture of flour and water, because the butter coats the starch molecules of the flour and prevents them from clumping.
 In addition, the butter adds a rich flavor to the sauce.

 Get our classic Scalloped Potatoes Recipe.

 Mashed potatoes are a delicious side for almost any kind of main dish.
 Start by selecting potatoes that are either high-starch or medium-starch varieties.
-Russets (high-starch) will give you light, fluffy mashed potatoes, while medium-starch varieties such as Yukon gold and red potatoes will give you a creamier texture.
+Russets (high-starch) will give you light, fluffy mashed potatoes, while medium-starch varieties like Yukon gold and red potatoes will give you a creamier texture.
 Follow these essential steps for amazing mashed potatoes:

 Handheld Potato Masher